YeriAddict/MiniSpace/README.md

 # MiniSpace
-A small 3D space simulator written in C++ with OpenGL and OpenCV
+A small 3D space simulator written in C++ using OpenGL and OpenCV libraries